lingchen0331/sentiment-analysis-on-movie-reviews/readme.md

 The lower case 'a' can be removed because it's trivial in sentiment analysis, but the upper case 'A' is really important in our sentiment analysis task.
 Besides, the encoding format of characters in movie reviews is inconsistent.
 It's often to see ‘ instead of ' in the data sample.

 Therefore, we designed multiple regular expressions to extract useful information and effectively remove irrelevant stop words.

+#### Stemming & Normalization
+In English text processing, te goal of both stemming is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form.
+In our data sample, there're different variations of words and expressions, like 'movies', 'movie' and 'film' have the same meaning - 'movie', but machine may treat them separately.
+Thus, it is significant to effectively map related words to the same stem, even if this stem is not in itself a valid root.

+In this task, we used [The Porter Stemming Algorithm](https://tartarus.org/martin/PorterStemmer/) as the basic way of stemming.
+We take a sentence from our movie reviews as an example:
+> Original Text: 'This guy was treated improperly in the movie '
+> Analysis Result: 'Thi guy wa treat improperli in the movi '

 #### Feature Selection
 Feature selection plays a really important role in machine learning and natural language processing, which serves two main purposes.
 First, it makes training and applying a classifier more efficient by decreasing the size of the effective vocabulary.
 Secondly, feature selection often increases classification accuracy by eliminating noise features.
 In this task, we have tried three feature extraction methods: *bag of words*, *TF-IDF* and *Word Embedding*.
 We will introduce these three methods here briefly.